How do I apply to the Economics Department?

 How do I apply to graduate?

 You apply for degree conferral through Axess by the deadline specified by the University Calendar.
-Fill out a Major-Minor or Multiple-Major Course Approval form if you are planning to graduate with more than one major or will have a minor.
+Fill out a Major-Minor or Multiple-Major Course Approval eForm if you are planning to graduate with more than one major or will have a minor.
 It must be approved by the Undergraduate Student Services Officer and should be done at least one quarter before graduation.

 Can I walk through the commencement ceremony even if I am not graduating until the following quarter?

 Yes, you must receive departmental approval and have at least 160 units toward graduation.
 Complete the Office of the University Registrar's "Commencement Walkthrough Petition" and bring it into the Econ Academic Office.